MJKWoolnough/errors/README.md

 ```go
 func AddTrace(e error) error
 ```
-AddTrace wraps an error with a call stack
+AddTrace wraps an error with a call stack.

 #### func  New

 ```go
 func New(str string) error
 ```
-New returns an error that returns the given string
+New returns an error that returns the given string.

 #### func  Unwrap